Kotti/Kotti/README.rst

   home.

 Kotti aims to use few abstractions, yet it aims to be somewhat extensible.

 You can extend Kotti with new content types and views from your own Python packages.
 If all that you want is replace templates and styles, then it's sufficient to hook up your static files in the configuration, i.e. without writing a single line of Python.

+For storage, Kotti uses any relational database for which there is `support in SQLAlchemy`_.
+There's no storage abstraction apart from that.

 At this moment, Kotti is **unstable software**.
 You're on your own if you want to use it.
 We're going to break the API and the SQLAlchemy